itownsResearch/alegoria/README.md

-# Notes on the tools of semi-automatic registration of images and the visualisation
+# Notes on the tools of semi-automatic registration of images and visualisation

 ![alt text](https://raw.githubusercontent.com/itownsResearch/docs/master/oldProj2.gif "Alegoria")

 ## Installation

-The alegoria Web Tools use iTowns as a submodules so in order to get the sources and the builts:
+The alegoria Web Tools use iTowns as a submodule so in order to get the sources and the builts:

 ```
 git clone --recursive https://github.com/itownsResearch/alegoria